poutnikl/Brouter-profiles/README.md

 Trekking Dry is my default trekking profile.
 It has multiple enhancement wrt reference Trekking.brf.

-Trekking Wet is modification of above , avoiding muddy / slicky track.
+Trekking Wet is modification of above , penalizing muddy / slicky surfaces.

 Trekking MTBs are not really intended to MTB, but rather making trekking routes more MTB-like.